An Artful Downtown Phoenix Experience

 Downtown Phoenix has quickly become one of Arizona's hottest destinations (quite literally, too).
 Today, the destination features a fresh, hip vibe and is home to one-of-a-kind street art and murals, incredible restaurants, and shopping.
-To make the most out of your visit to Phoenix, check out our top picks for things to see and do in or around the downtown area.
+To make the most of your visit to Phoenix, check out our top picks for things to see and do in or around the downtown area.

-Where to Stay
+Where to Stay in Phoenix

-Where to Eat and Drink
+Where to Eat and Drink in Phoenix

-What to See and Do
+What to See and Do in Phoenix

 Arguably the most well-known hiking destination in the area is Camelback Mountain.
 With an elevation of 2,704 feet, it’s an intense and rewarding trek.
 Because the hike is quick, making your way to the top of Camelback is a perfect tourist activity in Phoenix.
 There are two hiking trails — Echo Canyon and Cholla — and both are difficult.
 (While Echo Canyon is steeper, Cholla is longer.)
 As you make your way to the top, take some time to admire the beautiful flora located through the trails, including the saguaro cactus, ocotillo, and palo verde trees.
 Rescues on the mountain are not a rarity, so be sure to know your limits and take caution on the steep trails.